Is the Brownian bridge a good noise model on the boundary of a circle?: A parametric model in and in

-Results provided in this paper allow to create a Gaussian parametric family of stationary and periodic processes of arbitrary regularity.
+Results provided in this paper suggests to create a Gaussian parametric family of stationary and periodic processes of arbitrary regularity.
 In fact, let us consider the following family of processes in $\H$:

-This family is the discrete approximation of the model given in \cite{HoboltShape}.
-We note that for the limiting process Theorem~\ref{teo:2.4} states that the paths become more regular as $p$ increases.
-This property is shown in Figure~\ref{fig:1}, which suggests how to smooth a process by changing $p$.
+This family is the discrete approximation of the model given in \cite{HoboltShape}, obtained when $N$ goes to infinite.
+We note that for this limiting process, Theorem~\ref{teo:2.4} states that the paths become more regular as $p$ increases.
+This property is shown in Figure~\ref{fig:1} (left), which suggests how to smooth a process by changing $p$.